Shivangi-237/Smart-Farming-Guide/README.md

 # Smart-Farming-Guide🌱(Progress)
-Smart-Farming Guide is a digital platform designed to help farmers and gardening enthusiasts with seed identification, plant disease diagnosis, and optimized growth guidance using AI-powered image recognition and chatbot assistance.
+Smart-Farming Guide is a group project – a digital platform designed to help farmers and gardening enthusiasts with seed identification, plant disease diagnosis, and optimized growth guidance using AI-powered image recognition and chatbot assistance.

 🌾 Why This Project?